Western Slang, Lingo, and Phrases – A Writer’s Guide to the Old West

 Cracked – Crazy.

 Cracker – A poor white person of the South, named after the crackling whips used by rural Southerners.
-There are several definitions of this word dating back before the 17th Century, however this was the definition in the Old West, and could have been derived from “Cracker Cowboys” of Florida, which used whips and dogs to capture cattle instead of lasso’s.
+There are several definitions of this word dating back to before the 17th Century; however, this was the definition in the Old West and may have been derived from “Cracker Cowboys” in Florida, who used whips and dogs to capture cattle rather than lassos.

 Crackerbox – A rodeo rider’s term for a bronc saddle.